 Credits

 The FreeDV GUI program is being maintained and extended by Mooneer Salem K6AQ.
-David Rowe, VK5DGR, leads the signal processing aspects of the project (speech codec, modem waveforms, FreeDV protocol).
+David Rowe, VK5DGR, leads the signal processing aspects of the project (Radio Autoencoder, Codec 2 speech codec, modems, RADE and FreeDV waveforms).
+See also the Radio Autoencoder Credits.

 The FreeDV Project is managed by the Project Leadership Team (PLT): David Rowe VK5DGR, Mooneer Salem K6AQ, Walter Holmes K5WH, Mel Whitten K0PFX, Brian Morrison G8SEZ.
 Our financial sponsor is the Software Freedom Conservancy.